AlphaAssay $ test my signal

 ALPHAASSAY RESEARCH · PROTOCOL · 7 TESTS

 Any signal provider — a paid channel, an „AI edge" platform, a friend's bot — can be put on trial in an afternoon, without their cooperation and without trusting a single screenshot.
-The economics of selling signals guarantee one thing: what you are shown is a selection.
-Winners get published, losers get deleted, and a track record without tamper-proof timestamps is an anecdote with formatting.
+The business model creates strong selection incentives: treat the displayed history as selected until the provider supplies the complete issue history, including losers and retired calls.
+A track record without independently archived or pinned timestamps is an anecdote with formatting.
 None of that proves a given provider is dishonest — it proves that unaudited claims carry no information either way.
 The protocol below separates edge from selection using nothing but public tools and seven falsifiable tests.
 It applies to every provider.
 Including us.

 The seven tests